 For a split second, Hermione's eyes met Malfoy's and they shared a glance.
 There was no open hostility there, but there was certainly no kindness in those grey orbs either.

 The lion began to pace restlessly in her heart.

-I also want to thank everyone who reviewed, and everyone who may review in the future.
+I also want to thank everyone who decided to leave a review, and everyone who may do so in the future.
 I simply adore reviews, they are like crack.